v12technology/fluxtion/docs/sections/buildtime/processor_generation.md

 ---

 # Generating an event processor
 {: .no_toc }

-The Fluxtion compiler provides several tools for generating an event processor from a model supplied by the client.
+The Fluxtion compiler library provides several tools for generating an event processor from a model supplied by the client.
-This section documents the generation utilities and tools available for event processor generation and how to use them.
+This section documents the utilities and tools available for event processor generation and how to use them.
 The binding of nodes to the event processor is covered in [binding user classes](binding_user_classes)

-**The [Fluxtion]({{site.Fluxtion_link}}) class gives static access to the compile methods.**
+The [Fluxtion]({{site.Fluxtion_link}}) class gives static access to the generation methods.

 ![TEST](../../images/integration_overview-generating.png)